Common questions about parking tickets, appeals, deadlines, and how Parking Mate UK works.

 Is this a solicitor service?

-Parking Mate AI is an information and document support service.
+Parking Mate UK is an information and document support service.
 It is designed to help you review parking-related paperwork and prepare your next step, not to replace independent legal advice where that is needed.

 What if I have not decided whether to challenge yet?